wp-plugins/wangguard/readme.txt

 WangGuard works by incorporating an antivirus philosophy.

-WangGuard Always will be free for personal use.
+WangGuard Always will be free for personal use, this means that whenever you have less than 500 daily registrations or you make less than $200/month, you never have to pay anything for WangGuard.

-Over 1,135,000 Splogger/unwanted users blocked in just 7 months!
+Over 1,140,000 Splogger/unwanted users blocked in just 7 months!

 WangGuard already is blocking 99.90% of sploggers and unwanted users.